sourceduty/Cancer/README.md

 > "*There isn't a financial budget limit for cancer and zero profit.
 It doesn't matter.*"

-> "*I'm not planning on leading the development and management of Computational Reactors for cancer.
+> "*I'm not planning on leading the development and management of computational reactors for cancer.
 My work is the computations.*"

 #
 ### Related Links